Łazanki noodles

 STEP 12: Add fresh cabbage and mushrooms to the pan.
 Sprinkle with a teaspoon of salt, dry paprika and marjoram.
 Stir gently several times so that all the ingredients combine perfectly.

-STEP 12: Add half a cup of water or soup broth and cook the dish for about 15 minutes.
+STEP 12: Add half a cup of water or soup broth and cook the dish on medium-low heat for about 15 minutes.
 Ensure the pan is covered with a lid.

 image showing how to cook cabbage and mushrooms for lazanki